Home » Can We Teach All Children to Read and Spell?

 ”Phonics is, therefore, not a pedagogy (a method of teaching) but is essential content or curriculum.
 This distinction is important because the choice you are making when deciding whether to teach phonics is not which method to use to teach children how to read but whether to directly teach reading at all…There is no other way to read English fluently, and it is imperative for all children to know and be able to use phonics.”

-The insidious effects of the balanced word reading approach produce a regular cohort of ‘dyslexics’, generate high numbers of students who dislike reading and writing and cause significant numbers of teenagers to stall in their studies at the secondary stage.
+The insidious effects of the balanced approach produce a regular cohort of ‘dyslexics’, generate high numbers of students who dislike reading and writing and cause significant numbers of teenagers to stall in their studies at the secondary stage.

 ”A reading comprehension test is unable to reveal that a child has not yet mastered the phonic code.
 A pseudo word assessment can reveal this.”
-(The Reading Ape)
+(The Reading Ape).

 https://leader.pubs.asha.org/doi/full/10.1044/leader.FMP.12072007.28

 To increase the probability of performing well in the Reading test, pupils require an extensive, knowledge-rich (English) vocabulary drawn from various subjects, especially the humanities and sciences (Christine Counsell).
 Schools in areas of deprivation, especially those with a high pupil turnover (these schools often have Y6 cohorts that are mostly different children from the original Y1 cohort), can find filling the knowledge-rich vocabulary gap an enormous challenge.
-Schools that draw the majority of their pupils from stable, middle-class areas, find it much easier to achieve high scores on the Reading test.
+Schools that draw the majority of their pupils from stable, middle-class areas, find it much easier to achieve high scores in the Reading test.

 https://www.forbes.com/sites/nataliewexler/2023/04/09/dramatic-new-evidence-that-building-knowledge-can-boost-comprehension-and-close-gaps/?sh=632d87877725